‘Wow- that was quite incredible – we’ve never had anything quite so extraordinary here at Hartford’ (Headteacher, Hartford Primary)

 - Elizabeth Maconchy – String quartets number 3 and 11

 Three Fenland Stories was developed as part of the Live Music In Schools 2019 scheme.
+It has – so far – been seen and heard by 1850 children in 10 schools.
 We are extremely grateful to the Cambridgeshire Music Hub for their vision, funding and support and the creation of this outstanding scheme.

 Shadowy images from the show